The Human Shield

-The Human Shield is a 1991 low-budget American action film from B-movie film studio Cannon Films.
+The Human Shield is a 1991 American action film from film studio Cannon Films.
 It was directed by Ted Post and written by Mann Rubin and stars Michael Dudikoff and Tommy Hinkley.
 It is about a former government agent who must save his diabetic brother from Iraqi abductors.

-The film is initially set during the Iran–Iraq War.
-A colonel of the U.S. Marines has been hired to train the Iraqi troops, but he disagrees with the targeting of civilians by the Iraqi Army and he unsuccessfully attacks an Iraqi military leader.
-During the Iraqi invasion of Kuwait, the colonel's brother is captured and held hostage in order to lure the insubordinate colonel into a trap.

 Plot

-In 1985, during the Iran–Iraq War, Colonel Doug Matthews (Michael Dudikoff), is a U.S. Marine hired to help train Iraqi troops to fight off the Iranians.
+In 1985, during the Iran–Iraq War, Colonel Doug Matthews, is a U.S. Marine hired to help train Iraqi troops to fight off the Iranians.
 He arrives somewhere in the northern part of Iraq only to discover that stormtroopers are killing people in the nearby village.
 Doug disagrees with this and attacks Dallai, the leader of the Iraqi troops, but loses.

-In 1990 (five years later), in August, at Baghdad Airport, the news reports that Iraq has invaded Kuwait and that all foreign nationals are to be evacuated.
-Ben Matthews (Tommy Hinkley), Doug's diabetic brother, who is a teacher, is taken away from his wife and child by Iraqi guards for interrogation and is held hostage to lure Doug in to a trap.
+In 1990, in August, at Baghdad Airport, the news reports that Iraq has invaded Kuwait and that all foreign nationals are to be evacuated.
+Ben Matthews, Doug's diabetic brother, who is a teacher, is taken away from his wife and child by Iraqi guards for interrogation and is held hostage to lure Doug in to a trap.